AdaCore/spark2014/lrm/source/subprograms.rst

 below should be satisfied by the implementation of its body.

-If the subprogram has a ``refined_global_aspect`` (see :ref:`refined-global-aspect`), this has to be checked for consitency with the ``global_aspect`` and influences the rules for checking the implementation of its body as described below.
+If the subprogram has a ``refined_global_aspect`` (see :ref:`refined-global-aspect`), this has to be checked for consistency with the ``global_aspect`` and influences the rules for checking the implementation of its body as described below.